MohammedJAlmalki/Analyst-NoteBook/README.md

 # Analyst NoteBook

-AnalystNB supports cybersecurity analysts' daily mission in investigating attacking infrastructures by providing automated IP information lookup and storage in addition to analysis mechansims with focus in simplicity and ease of use.
+AnalystNB supports cybersecurity analysts' daily mission in investigating attacking infrastructures by automating IP information lookup and storage in addition to providing analysis mechansims with focus in simplicity and ease of use.

 ## Installation